RCA Records

-RCA Records is an American record label owned by Sony Music Entertainment, a subsidiary of Sony Group Corporation.
-It is one of Sony Music's four flagship labels, alongside Columbia Records (RCA's former longtime rival), Arista Records and Epic Records.
+RCA Records is an American record label owned by Sony Music Entertainment, a subsidiary of Sony Music Group, a subsidiary of the Japanese conglomerate Sony Group Corporation.
+It is one of Sony Music's flagship labels, alongside RCA's former longtime rival Columbia Records.
 The label has released multiple genres of music, including pop, classical, rock, hip hop, afrobeat, electronic, R&B, blues, jazz, and country.
 The label's name is derived from its defunct parent company, the Radio Corporation of America (RCA).

 After the RCA Corporation was purchased by General Electric in 1986, GE sold its remaining interest in RCA Records to Bertelsmann in 1987, making it a part of Bertelsmann Music Group (BMG); following the merger of BMG and Sony in 2004, RCA Records became a label of Sony BMG Music Entertainment.
-In 2008, after the dissolution of Sony/BMG and the restructuring of Sony Music, RCA Records became fully owned by Sony.
+In 2008, after the dissolution of Sony BMG and the restructuring of Sony Music, RCA Records became fully owned by Sony.

 RCA Records is the corporate successor of the Victor Talking Machine Company.

 Beginnings and history

-Revised version of classic RCA corporate logo, also used on foreign RCA record releases in lieu of the "His Master's Voice" trademark until 1968.
+Revised version of classic RCA corporate logo, also used on many foreign RCA record releases in lieu of the "His Master's Voice" trademark until 1968.
 It was revived by BMG for RCA Records worldwide from 1987 to 2015, and still appears on RCA Nashville division releases and some reissues.

 In 1929, the Radio Corporation of America (RCA) purchased the Victor Talking Machine Company, then the world's largest manufacturer of phonographs (including the famous "Victrola") and phonograph records.
 The company then became the RCA Victor Division of RCA.
 In absorbing Victor, RCA acquired the New World rights to the famous Nipper/"His Master's Voice" trademark.

 In 1931, RCA Victor's British affiliate, the Gramophone Company, merged with the Columbia Graphophone Company to form EMI.
 This gave RCA head David Sarnoff a seat on the EMI board.

 In September 1931, RCA Victor introduced the first 331/3 rpm records sold to the public, calling them "Program Transcription" records.
 These used a shallower and more closely spaced implementation of the large "standard groove" found on contemporary 78 rpm records, rather than the "microgroove" used for post-World War II 331/3 rpm "LP" (long play) records.
 The format was a commercial failure, partly because the new Victrolas with two-speed turntables designed to play these records were exorbitantly priced, the least expensive model retailing for $395.00 in the depths of the Great Depression.
 By 1933, the format was abandoned and two-speed turntables were no longer offered, but some Program Transcriptions lingered in the Victor record catalog until the end of the 1930s.